Share This Article

 Cognitive Behavioral Therapy

-Cognitive-behavioral therapy, or simply CBT, is one of the most common therapy treatments.
-It is also very effective if you cooperate with your health professional.
-The professional will help you by understanding your irrational thoughts.
-He will then work to replace these irrational thoughts with rational thoughts.
-To a great extent, your medical professional will incorporate counseling as they guide you through.
-The professional requires you to keep a thought diary.
-With every negative thought or belief you have about something; you will cancel out with a positive one in the diary.
+Cognitive behavioral therapy, or simply CBT, is one of the most common therapy treatments.
+It’s especially effective if you cooperate fully with your health professional.
+Your therapist will help you better understand your irrational thoughts.
+You’ll then work to replace these irrational thoughts with more rational ones.
+You might even be asked to keep a thought diary.
+With every negative thought or belief you have about something, you’ll cancel it out with a positive thought written in the diary.

 Exposure Therapy

 Exposure therapy is also relatively standard as a treatment method.
-With exposure therapy, the idea is to expose you as the patient to the very thing that triggers your fear.
+With exposure therapy, you’re gradually exposed to the very thing that triggers your fear.
 In this case, urine.
-If the smell of urine triggers your fear, you will be exposed to urine.
-Urine exposure can be gross but very necessary.
-It won’t be easy at first, but you will get used to it eventually.
-At the point where you can smell urine with a bit of discomfort and not anxiety, you will have won the battle.
+If the smell of urine triggers your fear, you will be exposed to that.
+Urine exposure can be gross, but it’s necessary to overcome your phobia.
+It won’t be easy at first, but you’ll adjust.
+When you reach the point where you can smell urine with only a bit of discomfort, you’ll be well on your way to overcoming your fear.

 Mindfulness-Based Stress Reduction (MBSR)